1986–87 in English football: Diary of the season

-1 January 1987 – 1987 begins in style on the Football League scene.
-Arsenal remain four points ahead at the top of the First Division with a 3–1 home win over Wimbledon, as Everton keep up the pressure with a 3–0 home win over Aston Villa.
-Manchester United's upswing continues with a 4–1 home win over Newcastle.
-West Ham climb back into the top half of the table by beating Leicester 4–1 at Upton Park.
-Chelsea continue their recent revival with a 3–1 win over QPR in a West London derby clash at Stamford Bridge.
+1 January 1987 – Arsenal remain four points ahead at the top of the First Division with a 3–1 home win over Wimbledon, as Everton keep up the pressure with a 3–0 home win over Aston Villa.
+Manchester United's upswing continues with a 4–1 home win over Newcastle United.
+West Ham United climb back into the top half of the table by beating Leicester City 4–1 at Upton Park.
+Chelsea continue their recent revival with a 3–1 win over Queens Park Rangers in a West London derby clash at Stamford Bridge.

-3 January 1987 – Steve Moran scores a hat-trick in Leicester's 6–1 home win over Sheffield Wednesday which lifts the East Midlands side off the bottom of the First Division.
-Newcastle, who lose 2–1 at home to Coventry, now prop up the table.
-Everton keep up the pressure on Arsenal with a 1–0 win over QPR at Loftus Road.
+3 January 1987 – Steve Moran scores a hat-trick in Leicester City's 6–1 home win over Sheffield Wednesday, which lifts the East Midlands side off the bottom of the First Division.
+Newcastle United, who lose 2–1 at home to Coventry City, now prop up the table.
+Everton keep up the pressure on Arsenal with a 1–0 win over Queens Park Rangers at Loftus Road.

 4 January 1987 – Arsenal beat Tottenham Hotspur 2–1 at White Hart Lane in the North London derby to go four points ahead at the top of the league.

 6 January 1987 – Ian Snodin joins Everton for £840,000 from Leeds United.

 10 January 1987 – Manchester United beat Manchester City 1–0 in the FA Cup third round at Old Trafford.

 11 January 1987 – Nottingham Forest are surprisingly beaten 2–1 by Crystal Palace in the FA Cup third round.

 13 January 1987 – Winger Peter Barnes becomes the second Manchester United player to transfer to neighbours City this season when he completes his £30,000 return to the club where he started his career more than a decade ago.

 17 January 1987 – Everton and Liverpool both keep up the pressure on leaders Arsenal.
 Howard Kendall's men beat Sheffield Wednesday 2–0 at Goodison Park, while Kenny Dalglish's defending champions beat Manchester City 1–0 at Maine Road.
-In the Second Division, Bradford boost their survival bid with a 4–0 home win over Millwall, whose promotion hopes take a major blow as a result.
+In the Second Division, Bradford City boost their survival bid with a 4–0 home win over Millwall, whose promotion hopes take a major blow as a result.

 18 January 1987 – Chelsea sign 23-year-old defender Steve Clarke from St Mirren for £400,000.
-The gap at the top of the First Division remains at two points when Arsenal draw 0–0 at home to Coventry.
+The gap at the top of the First Division remains at two points when Arsenal draw 0–0 at home to Coventry City.

 19 January 1987 – Portsmouth striker Micky Quinn is found guilty on a double charge of driving while disqualified and receives a 21-day prison sentence.

 20 January 1987 – The country's biggest anti-hooliganism police operation sees 26 suspected football hooligans arrested in raids in the West Midlands and Southern England.

 23 January 1987 – Liverpool's £250,000 move for West Bromwich Albion defender Derek Statham falls through after the player fails a fitness test.